I work with private and public clients as a treatment conservator, consultant, adviser and educator.

-Since then, I have served numerous public and private clients in a variety of capacities – primarily as a treatment conservator, but also working as a consultant, adviser and educator.
-While I have a particular interest in 19th century works of art, I have treated paintings from as early as the 17th century to the present day.
+After studying paintings conservation in Canada and the UK, I established the first private, professional art conservation practice in Edmonton in 1990.
+There were no such treatment facilities for paintings in Alberta at that time – works either remained untreated or had to be shipped out-of-province.
+Since then, I’ve served numerous public and private clients in a variety of capacities – primarily as a treatment conservator, but also working as a consultant, adviser and educator.
+While I have a particular interest in 19th century works, I’ve treated paintings dated from the 17th century to the present day.

-M.A.C.
+- M.A.C.
 (Master of Art Conservation), Queen’s University, Kingston, Canada

-Commonwealth Scholar internship in the Conservation of Easel Paintings, Courtauld Institute, London, U.K.
+- Commonwealth Scholar internship in the Conservation of Easel Paintings, Courtauld Institute, London, U.K.

-CAPC (Canadian Association of Professional Conservators)
+- CAPC (Canadian Association of Professional Conservators)

-CAC (Canadian Association for Conservation of Cultural Property)
+- CAC (Canadian Association for Conservation of Cultural Property)

 In an advisory capacity, I’ve served on public art boards and committees.